Man Doing Electrical Repair On A Home Being Refurnished

 First, look at comparable properties (also called "comps") when calculating ARV.
 We recommend working with a real estate agent to get a comparative market analysis (CMA).

-CMAs can estimate the value of a home by comparing it to recently sold properties in the area based on the home's features and other factors, such as square footage, age, size, build and style.
+CMAs can estimate a home’s value by comparing it to recently sold properties in the area with similar features, such as square footage, age, size, build and style.
 CMA reports typically help sellers price their homes on the market.

 The CMA can help you determine the current value of a home before repairs.